FremyCompany/querySelectorLive/README.md

 Polyfilling querySelectorLive
 =============================

 This project is an efficient live querySelectorAll (aka querySelectorLive) prollyfill.
 I use different update schedules (mouse events, dom mutations, ...) depending on the selector to be sure not to waste the browser resources.

+	see /s/qSL.js for the implementation

 Usage is very simple: